podondra/gym-rl/post/reinforcement-learning.md

 Tags: reinforcement learning

+In this post I would like to introduce reinforcement learning by shortening some chapters from book
+[Reinforcement Learning: An Introduction][sutton2018] by Sutton and Barto.
-In this post I would like to introduce reinforcement learning because it is currently producing exciting results (see [OpenAI] and [DeepMind]). and in my opinion leads to general artificial intelligence.
+Reinforcement learning is currently producing exciting results (see [OpenAI] and [DeepMind]) and in my opinion leads to general artificial intelligence.
-For further reading please refer to book [Reinforcement Learning: An Introduction][sutton2018] by Sutton and Barto.

 [openai]: https://openai.com/ (OpenAI)
 [deepmind]: https://deepmind.com/ (DeepMind)